opensearch-project/project-website/_posts/2023-08-23-cluster-metrics-monitors-blog.md

 ## Next steps

-To learn more about cluster metrics monitors and the Alerting plugin as a whole, visit the [cluster metrics monitor documentation](https://opensearch.org/docs/latest/observing-your-data/alerting/monitors/#create-cluster-metrics-monitor).
+To learn more about cluster metrics monitors and the Alerting plugin, visit the [cluster metrics monitors documentation](https://opensearch.org/docs/latest/observing-your-data/alerting/monitors/#create-cluster-metrics-monitor).

-If you have any feedback, or would like to request an enhancement to cluster metrics monitors, create an [issue](https://github.com/opensearch-project/alerting/issues/new/choose) in our GitHub repository!
+If you have any feedback or would like to request an enhancement to cluster metrics monitors, create an [issue](https://github.com/opensearch-project/alerting/issues/new/choose) in our GitHub repository!